poetapp/documentation/rdd/separate-file-uploads.md

 * how/where do we store the public and privatekey so that we can horizontally scale frost-api
 * handling production, testing, staging, development, mainnet, tesnet

-## Frost Identity Claim
+## Frost User Default Public/Private Key

 todo:

-* handling production, testing, staging, development, mainnet, tesnet

-## Generating Default User Identity

-In order to prevent breaking changes, we will need to provide users with a default Identity Claim.
-These default identity claims will contain no information except for their api token as a way to link their identity to their frost-api account.

-Because we already have users, we will need to generate default Identity claims for existing users and generate default Identity claims at user sign up.
-More research will need to be done into these things, because generating a default Identity claim is easy enough, but we need to post it the node

-Todo:
-* a solution that works for mainnet, testnet, regtest
+* how/where do we store the public and private key
-* default user identity generation for new users
+* generating public and private key for new users
-* default user identity generation for current users
+* generating public and private key for current users